RBilsland/Microbit-Sensor-Network/README.md

 	sudo systemctl enable nodered.service

-or to stop this from happening run the following command:
+To stop this from happening run the following command:

 	sudo systemctl disable nodered.service